Run web performance tests from 233 locations

 More importantly, we make sure our servers always run the latest version of each browser, so you get results that match what your users experience.
 As obvious as it sounds, it’s not something most monitoring companies do.
 We wrote a little something about it in this article.

 See how your website performs on mobile devices

 Optimizing your website speed for the desktop doesn’t cut it.
-With Mobile Website Monitoring, you can simulate a mobile device using a Chrome or Firefox browser, choose the screen size and resolution, and activate bandwidth throttling to simulate mobile network speeds like 3G and 4G.
+With Mobile Website Monitoring, you can simulate a mobile device, choose the screen size and resolution, and activate bandwidth throttling to simulate mobile network speeds like 3G and 4G.

 Google has used site speed as a page ranking factor since 2010.
 But, did you know that Google recently switched to using a site’s mobile speed to determine page rankings?
 Making sure your website is faster on mobile gives you an edge over the competition for page rankings.